-Deviations from the posted schedule must be approved by the dean of the school, following consultation with the department chair and with the Registrar.
-To change a course meeting time faculty must ensure that:
+Faculty members are required to meet their classes as scheduled in the Course Schedule unless permission to change meeting times has been approved by the dean of the school, after consultation with the department chair and with the Registrar's Office.
+Approving a request to change a course meeting time must meet the following criteria:

-- All students enrolled in the course have no conflicts with any other scheduled course including laboratory or performance type courses, and - No student would be subjected to extreme inconvenience by the time change.
+1. Students enrolled in the course have no conflicts with any other scheduled course including laboratory or performance type course

+2. Students are not subjected to extreme inconvenience by the time change.